-Causes of Weight Loss
+Causes of First Trimester Weight Loss

-How Much Weight Should be Gained?
+How Much Weight Should Be Gained During Pregnancy?

 This will depend on your doctor’s recommendations.
 Doctors usually base their judgment on the mother’s weight before pregnancy, or during the early, early weeks.

 - Women of average weight should only gain 25 pounds during pregnancy (up to 35 pounds is normal, but 25 pounds is enough)